U.S. Stocks Rally After Downbeat Week - UrduPoint

 U.S. Stocks Rally After Downbeat Week

-NEW YORK, (UrduPoint / Pakistan Point News - 11th Nov, 2022 ) :Wall Street's major indexes rallied on Friday as investors looked to the U.S. midterm elections and a key U.S. inflation report.
+NEW YORK, (UrduPoint / Pakistan Point News - 12th Nov, 2022 ) ::Wall Street's major indexes rallied on Saturday as investors looked to the U.S. midterm elections and a key U.S. inflation report.

 The Dow Jones Industrial Average rose 423.78 points, or 1.31 percent, to 32,827.00.
 The S&P 500 added 36.25 points, or 0.96 percent, to 3,806.80.
 The Nasdaq Composite Index increased 89.27 points, or 0.85 percent, to 10,564.52.